Move a Hugo site to CloudCannon CMS

 Inputs

-Also important to to set up is the inputs.
+Also important to set up is the inputs.
 This decide what widget you get for inputing the different front matter params.
 Some obvious ones are autodetected but I suggest you configure them all to be sure everything is in place.

-to get todays date and time to be pre-filled.
-I search for terms like default/pre/initial but then support informed me it was called instance_value
+Even if “date” is autodetected you need to add instance_value: NOW to get todays date and time to be pre-filled.
+I search for terms like default/pre/initial but then support informed me it was called instance_value.
+It is documented but hard to find when the name is not something you thought to search for.

 _inputs: